rux-pizza/discourse-indeed/README.md

 #discourse-indeed

-Plugin for Discourse that features:
+Plugin for Discourse which adds the following features:

- - Adds an "reply with an empty post" button in the post toolbar.
+ - An "reply with an empty post" button to the post toolbar.

 ![empty reply button](https://discourse.rux-pizza.com/uploads/default/2810/ce8022d5166ccafc.png)